yhsmiley/yolov7/README.md

 ## Helper Scripts

 Within the `helper` folder, you will discover various scripts, including conversion scripts.
-For detailed information on these helper functions, kindly refer to the [Helper Function README](https://github.com/DinoHub/yolov7_pipeline/blob/main/helper/README.md)
+For detailed information on these helper functions, please refer to the [Helper Function README](https://github.com/DinoHub/yolov7_pipeline/blob/main/helper/README.md).

 ## TODO